cyberdelica/sp/README.md

 ## Purpose

-To provide a way of fetching precious metal spot prices on the command line, so that the data can be stored/used for further processing.
+To provide a way of fetching precious metal spot prices from the command line, so the data may be stored/used for further processing.

 ## Example Output